-Charles’s practice also focuses on public policy issues relating to aggregate litigation.
+Charles also has experience with public policy issues relating to aggregate litigation.
 He has taken part in significant legislative initiatives at the federal and state level, including the passage of the Class Action Fairness Act of 2005, and he has filed numerous amicus briefs in state and federal courts on aggregate litigation issues.
-Charles also has been active in the area of international class actions.
-He has counseled clients on the development of aggregate litigation mechanisms in Europe and Asia, assisted clients in responding to European Commission proposals for new group litigation procedures, and advised on the defense of class actions brought in Canada and Australia.

 Admitted: Bar of the District of Columbia, 2004